 The disadvantage of growing vegetables in pots is that the roots cannot spread further than the pot itself.
 So the plant has to rely on you to provide it with sufficient water.

 All the four vegetable plants we want to grow need the soil to be moist.
 This helps their roots absorb the moisture and nutrients from the soil.

-The plants might be able to tolerate a little dry condition but it will harm their growth if this happens for too long.
+The plants might tolerate a little dry condition, but it will harm their growth if this happens for too long.

-So it’s best to water the vegetable plants on a regular basis to ensure the soil is moist and suitable for them.
+So it’s best to water the vegetable plants regularly to ensure the soil is moist and suitable for them.